davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 Then we will discuss how you can take this project further to create a full-blown weather station!

+> **NOTE:** The diagram does not show the sensor connected to a breadboard, however, the assumption is that you are inserting it into a breadboard like we have been doing thus far.
+The key thing is that the wiring is as shown, with the power connected to the leftmost pin.
+You can use this sensor without a breadboard as shown in the diagram, but you will need male/female jumpers instead of the male/male jumpers provided with the kit.

 #### Getting Ready